bumbleshoot/auto-cast-buffs/README.md

 Auto Cast Buffs is an automation script for Habitica that casts stat-buffing skills every 15 mins.
 The script checks the player's class to determine which skill to cast, and checks the player's mana to determine how many times to cast that skill.
 The player can configure how much mana they want left over after casting.

 ## Before Installing
-You need to use a desktop computer for this.
-It will not work on a phone or tablet!
+It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.
 First you must uninstall any scripts that do the same thing(s) as Auto Cast Buffs.
 For example, if you are running the [Auto Cast Party Buff Skills](https://habitica.fandom.com/wiki/Google_Apps_Script#Auto_Cast_Party_Buff_Skills) script, you need to uninstall it, because Auto Cast Buffs also casts buffs, and these two scripts will conflict with each other.
 To uninstall a script:
 1. Click [here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on the script you want to uninstall.
 3. Click the blue "Deploy" button near the top of the page, then click "Manage deployments".